Battle of Arawe: Landings

 The Allied naval force off Arawe was subjected to a heavy air raid shortly after the landing.
-At 9:00 am, eight Aichi D3A "Val" dive bombers escorted by 56 A6M5 "Zero" fighters evaded the USAAF combat air patrol (CAP) of 16 P-38 Lightnings.
-The Japanese force attacked the recently arrived first supply echelon, which comprised five Landing Craft Tank (LCT) and 14 Landing Craft Medium (LCM), but these ships managed to evade the bombs dropped on them.
-The first wave of attackers suffered no losses, but at 11:15 am four P-38s shot down a Zero, and at 6:00 pm a force of 30 Zeros and 12 Mitsubishi G4M3 "Betty" and Mitsubishi Ki-21-II "Sally" bombers was driven off by four P-38s.
+At 09:00 eight Aichi D3A "Val" dive bombers escorted by 56 A6M5 "Zero" fighters evaded the USAAF combat air patrol of 16 P-38 Lightnings.
+The Japanese force attacked the recently arrived first supply echelon, which comprised five Landing Craft Tank and 14 Landing Craft Medium, but these ships managed to evade the bombs dropped on them.
+The first wave of attackers suffered no losses, but at 11:15 four P-38s shot down a Zero, and at 18:00 a force of 30 Zeros and 12 Mitsubishi G4M3 "Betty" and Mitsubishi Ki-21-II "Sally" bombers was driven off by four P-38s.
 The Japanese lost two Zeros in the day's air actions, but both pilots survived.